pasidmaek/todo-lists/README.md

 - React for building user interfaces
 - TypeScript for application logic
 - Material-UI with custom theme and font for styling
+- Redux for managing the task list state